South Park skewers Saudi Arabia and Pete Hegseth in Thanksgiving episode

 Later in the episode, Cartman argues with Tolkien Black, who has decided not to take part in the event because of the involvement of Saudi Arabia.

 “What, Tolkien, you don’t like that Saudi Arabia is buying American stuff?” asks Cartman.
-“They're trying to be progressive, okay?
+“They’re trying to be progressive, OK?
 You want them to go back to what they were doing?
 Do you want Saudi Arabia to just go back to cutting people up and paying Kevin Hart?
 Is that what you want?
-You can't whine about a country trying to come into the 21st Century.”
+You can’t whine about a country trying to come into the 21st century.”

-The character of Pete Hegseth spends much of the episode convincing his Department of War soldiers to help him shoot content, while he pleads with his viewers to “like and subscribe.”

 Earlier this month, South Park co-creators Matt Stone and Trey Parker said in an interview that they have found politics impossible to avoid this season.